 - Inform Council on the death or transfer of ownership of your dog.

 - Inform Council within 14 days if you change your address.

-- Maintain effective control of dogs.
+- Maintain effective control of your dog/s.

-- Keep no more than 2 dogs over 6 months of age (or in the case of working dogs, 4) on premises unless Council has approved a kennel licence.
+- Keep no more than 2 dogs over 6 months of age (or in the case of working dogs, 4) on a premises unless Council has approved a kennel licence.

 For other information please see Frequently asked questions about dogs.

 Tasmania’s largest dog welfare organisation dedicated to improving the life of all dogs.